brminnick/csharp-workshop/4 - Memory And Performance/README.md

 Another question to explore if changing between 64 bit and 32 bit and independent makes a difference.
 How about .NET Framework and .NET Core?

+Consider making a ref struct.

+Consider adding interface implementation to the benchmark.
+How does that change the performance on structs, readonly structs, and ref struct (trick question, ref structs can't add interface implementation)